 1. Good for business

 Benefits include better job retention, higher attendance, lower turnover, enhanced job performance and work quality and better safety records.
 Other advantages of accessible employment practices include access to this untapped labour pool and large consumer market, enhanced disability management, improved brand image, and broader community/societal benefits.
+For many cases in which wrongful dismissal occurs, the violation is overlooked.

 2. New Accessibility Legislation